 Ecuador 80s Radio Stations

-Stream 4 80s radio stations from Ecuador live in your browser — free, no signup, no app.
-Stations broadcast from 16 cities including Ambato and Azuay.
+Browse 4 80s radio stations from Ecuador streaming live in your browser — free of charge, no app to install.
+Stations broadcast from 3 cities including Cuenca and Guayaquil.
 Audio quality ranges from 40–128 kbps in AAC+ and MP3.
 The most-popular station is la chismosa, broadcasting from Cuenca.

 More genres from Ecuador